Melanoma skin cancer affects melanocyte skin cells of the body

 You can minimize the risk of melanoma by avoiding the sun when it is at its brightest.
 Typically, this is around noon and can extend up to 4PM in some places.
 If you must be in the sun, use a sunscreen lotion with SPF of at least 30 in order to protect you from harmful ultraviolet rays.
 Use sunglasses and look for clothing that can offer protection to your skin during these hours.
 The best way to prevent exposure is to avoid tanning beds or lamps.
 UV exposure of this kind, over a long period of time, increases risk of cancer.

 Keep in mind that this skin cancer can be cured if detected early enough.
 Your recovery becomes easier if the cancerous cells are removed from your body in time.
 If you notice any unusual changes in your skin, connect with an oncologist near you on Bajaj Finserv Health.
 Learn about the treatment options by consulting the health library, and access deals and health plans from partner clinics too.
-Book appointments and schedule virtual consults, all in just a few minutes.
+Book an online doctor appointment and schedule virtual consults, all in just a few minutes.